-The Best Mortgage Lenders in Texas For Hundreds of Mortgage Options at The Best Rates
+The Best Lenders in Texas For Non-QM Mortgage Options at The Best Rates

 Does Texas Allow Cash-Out Refinancing?

 Out of all states in the nation, Texas Cash-Out Refinance Guidelines are different than any other state.
-Texas is enormous in size and is larger than any European country.
+Texas is enormous and is larger than any European country.
 The only state larger than Texas is Alaska.
-From 1836 to 1845, Texas was its own country and if it were to be its own country again, it would be the 39th largest in the world (based on area).
-Texas has a large influence on national politics as it is the second most populated state in the union.
-The only state with more people than Texas is the state of California.
-Texas is known for having natural disasters.
-You may remember the ice storms that shut down most of the state last year and had a significant impact on the power grid.
+From 1836 to 1845, Texas was its own country, and if it were to be its own country again, it would be the 39th largest in the world (based on area).

 Benefits of Buying a House in Texas